Skip to main content

 How much does an MRI cost with insurance?

-Do Medicaid and Medicare cover MRI costs?
+Do Medicaid and Medicare cover MRIs?

 Both Medicaid and Medicare provide partial or complete coverage for MRI costs.
 “Medicaid, which is state medical insurance for those with low income, covers all medical services, including MRIs, without cost to patients,” says Virgie Bright Ellington, MD, a medical billing expert based in New York City and author of What Your Doctor Wants You Know to Crush Medical Debt.
+However, Medicaid coverage varies since states can establish their own eligibility rules and requirements.

-Regarding Medicare, Part B covers diagnostic non-laboratory tests, including MRI procedures.
+Medicare Part B covers diagnostic non-laboratory tests, including MRI procedures.
 After meeting your deductible, you will need to pay 20% of the Medicare-approved amount.
+Medicare beneficiaries spend an average of $60 for MRIs at ambulatory surgical centers and $94 at hospital outpatient departments.

 “The only time I see Medicaid and Medicare not covering an MRI is because they believe that it is not required,” says Adria Goldman Gross, a medical bill advocate and CEO and president of MedWise Insurance Advocacy in Monroe, New York.
 “Many times, they recommend other avenues before they will agree to pay for an MRI.”